ddewaele/jQueryDataTablesGrunt/README.md

 	bower install datatables-bootstrap3=git@github.com:Jowin/Datatables-Bootstrap3.git --save

-If all goes well you should see the following output

-	bower datatables-bootstrap3#*   cached git@github.com:Jowin/Datatables-Bootstrap3.git#7867c2ac15
-	bower datatables-bootstrap3#* validate 7867c2ac15 against git@github.com:Jowin/Datatables-Bootstrap3.git#*
-	bower datatables-bootstrap3#*  install datatables-bootstrap3#7867c2ac15

-	datatables-bootstrap3#7867c2ac15 app/bower_components/datatables-bootstrap3

-And your bower.json file should look like this:
+After that command the  datatables bootstrap3 extension will be added to your bower.json file and it should look like this:

 	{
 	  "name": "jquerydatatablesgrunt",